IntelRealSense/librealsense/readme.md

 *Q:* How is this implemented?

-*A:* The library communicates with RealSense devices via the UVC and USB protocols, using Media Foundation / WinUSB on Windows and libuvc / libusb on all other platforms.
+*A:* The library communicates with RealSense devices directly via the UVC and USB protocols.
 It does not link against DSAPI or IVCAM-DLL.
+Most of the library source code is platform agnostic, but there is a small UVC abstraction layer with platform-specific backends, including:
+  * A LibUVC backend which provides user-space access to UVC devices on Linux and Mac OS X
+  * A Video4Linux backend which provides kernel-space access to UVC devices on Linux
+  * A Windows Media Foundation backend which provides kernel-space access to UVC devices on Windows , a Video4, using Media

 *Q:* Is it maintained or supported?